 When he appeared for the Gems, Ted “The Kid” Williams was 23 years old and in his prime.
 A year before coming to Hartford, Williams famously completed his 1941 season with an amazing .406 batting average.
 In 1942, he led the majors in home runs, RBI and batting average, earning his first Triple Crown.
 During his visit in Hartford, Williams revealed publicly that he planned to enlist in World War II as Navy flying cadet.
 He served heroically and would be recalled into the Korean War in 1952 and 1953.

-Also called “The Greatest Hitter Who Ever Lived” Williams is now regarded as one of the best players in baseball history.
-He manned left field for the Boston Red Sox for 19 years. and was a 19-time All-Star.
+Also called “The Greatest Hitter Who Ever Lived” Williams manned left field for the Boston Red Sox for 19 years and was a nineteen-time All-Star.
 By the end of his career, Williams was a 2-time recipient of the American League Most Valuable Player Award, a 6-time AL batting champion, and a 2-time Triple Crown winner.
 He retired with a .344 batting average, 521 home runs, and a .482 on-base percentage, the highest of all time.
 The Kid’s career batting average is the highest of any MLB player whose career was played primarily in the live-ball era.